-Digital signage players address one or more screens simultaneously.
-In addition, it splits this into different areas.
-In contrast to the so-called split screen, zones have the advantage of overlapping.
+The best digital signage players address multiple screens at the same time.
+Furthermore, it divides this into different areas.
+Contrasting with the so-called split screen, zones have the advantage of overlapping.

 High-quality players and content management systems have a variety of remote maintenance and reporting features.
 These functionalities possess enormous importance in larger digital signage networks.
 With installations of thousands of devices in different locations, you administer content centrally and decentrally via the Internet.